 Inundation areas have been mapped for high hazard dams, levees and areas covered by the Districts ALERT Flood Threat Recognition System.
 Early Warning Dissemination triggered by this system is provided by the National Weather Service, Pima County Offices of Emergency Management, Transportation Department and Sherriff depending upon severity.
-The District plans to provide direct mailers to residents of these areas informing them about and encouraging them to utilize the District ALERT network as well as direct notification through MyAlerts.com.
+In 2019, the District provided direct mailers to residents of these areas informing them about and encouraging them to utilize the District ALERT network as well as direct notification through www.MyAlerts.pima.gov